 If you know that convenience drives your decision-making, especially in vulnerable states, make the food you should eat most convenient.

 Enter the final habit that changed the game for me.

 Firstly, on a Sunday, like the rest of Instagram.
 Soon enough, I recruited ye old pals at HelloFresh to help a girl out.
 Disclaimer: I tried a food delivery service when I first arrived in Melbourne.
 I was vegetarian at the time (not yet vegan), and I remember being less than impressed by the options available.

-It’s a seamless process to sub out dairy or meat-based ingredients – and you’re left with more than leafy greens when you do.
+Some recipes even let you sub out dairy or meat-based ingredients – and you’re left with more than leafy greens when you do.

 Some of the meals I’ve ordered through HelloFresh are now staples in my diet (and that says a lot, as someone who eats PB&J back-to-back).
 I had a fabulous minestrone soup the other day.
 It took about 15 minutes to prepare, despite the use of entirely fresh ingredients.
 I felt amazing because I made it, and contrary to lots of things I make, it actually tasted great.

 Aside from veggie options, I was skeptical of one more thing.
 Check the nutritional information of your meals, and you’ll notice the [calorie + protein] density varies significantly throughout the week.

 As it turns out, this is actually one of the pros of ordering with HelloFresh.
 Myself and my partner have cooked our own meals (most nights) for years.
 In part because we enjoy different things.
 It’s also more stress than it’s worth to align our nutritional needs.